jonasjacek/robots.txt/README.md

 [Robots.txt](https://github.com/jonasjacek/robots.txt) is a repository that contains 2 **robots.txt file templates** to help webmasters keep unwanted web robots (e.g. scraper bots, people search engines, seo tools, marketing tools, etc.) away from their websites but allow legitimate robots (e.g. search engine crawlers).

 To be legitimate and get listed, robots must fully obey the **Robots Exclusion Standard**.
-The robots.txt file templates are a white list.
-Unlisted robots are, by the conventions of the Robots Exclusion Standard, not allowed to access.
+The robots.txt file templates contain a white list.
+Unlisted robots (User-agents) are, by the conventions of the Robots Exclusion Standard, not allowed to access.

 ## Files